Assatrua/my-tutorials-repo/tutorials/abap-extensibility-cbo-ui-adaptation/abap-extensibility-cbo-ui-adaptation.md

 ---
-title: Adapt the UI of a Business Object1
+title: Adapt the UI of a Business Object1sdfg
-description: Adapt1 the UI of a business object inside SAP S/4Hana Cloud, shown at the generated UI of a Custom Business Object
+description: Adapt1 the UI of a business object inside SAP S/4Hana Cloud, shown at the generated UI of a Custom Business Objectdsfg
 auto_validation: true
 primary_tag: topic>abap-extensibility
 tags: [  tutorial>beginner, topic>abap-extensibility, topic>cloud, products>sap-s-4hana]